krirakoze/krirakoze/README.md

-# Hi, I'm Christa Irakoxe 👋
+# Hi, I'm Christa Irakoze 👋

 I'm a Data Engineer with a passion for building scalable data pipelines and making data-driven decisions.
 I specialize in Python, SQL, C# and cloud technologies, and I love working on big data projects and optimizing data workflows.